PMheart/CoreDisplayFixup/README.md

 A [Lilu](https://github.com/vit9696/Lilu) plug-in kernel extension which targets at patching system essentials dynamically to enable 4K or greater resolutions output on certain graphics (See [here](https://github.com/Floris497/mac-pixel-clock-patch-V2/blob/master/README.md) for more details).

 #### Notes
-This repository should be compiled with [Lilu](https://github.com/vit9696/Lilu) ***v1.1.6*** and greater, otherwise the compilation will be failed!
+This repository should be compiled with [Lilu](https://github.com/vit9696/Lilu) ***v1.2.0*** and greater, otherwise the compilation will be failed!

 Note: ***Debug version of Lilu.kext should be put in the same folder as CoreDisplayFixup!
-And they should be also used together!***
+And they should also be used together!***

 Well, addtionally you may have a corrupted shared cache, to fix it up, disable CoreDisplayFixup and reboot, then run `sudo update_dyld_shared_cache -force` command in Terminal.